oroinc/documentation/commerce/admin_guide/email/configuration/website_email_settings.rst

    * **Sender Email** --- The **From** address which the recipients will see, e.g. no-reply@example.com
    * **Sender Name** --- The sender name displayed to recipients.

-   Clear the **Use System** check box to change the default options, and provide new values.
+   Clear the **Use Organization** check box to change the configured options, and provide new values.

 5. Click **Save Settings**.